NicoB-codes/HP-42S-programs/TVM/README.md

 Compound interest calculations with advanced features:

-* Possibility of having different values for “installment periods per year” `P/Y` and “compounding periods per year” `C/Y`
+* Adjustable values for “installment periods per year” `P/Y` and also “compounding periods per year” `C/Y`
-* Calculation of the amortization table with adjustable periods
+* Amortization table with adjustable period of calculation
 * Ability to solve the 2 solutions for `I%Y` (in the rare cases where this happens)

 ## Warning